adap/flower/doc/source/how-to-run-flower-using-docker.rst

 The ``Dockerfile.serverapp`` contains the instructions that assemble the ServerApp image.

 .. code-block:: dockerfile
+   :substitutions:

-  FROM flwr/serverapp:1.10.0
+  FROM flwr/serverapp:|current_flwr_version|

   WORKDIR /app

   COPY server.py ./
   ENTRYPOINT ["flower-server-app", "server:app"]

-In the first two lines, we instruct Docker to use the ServerApp image tagged ``1.10.0`` as a base image and set our working directory to ``/app``.
+In the first two lines, we instruct Docker to use the ServerApp image tagged :substitution-code:`|current_flwr_version|` as a base image and set our working directory to ``/app``.
 The following instructions will now be executed in the ``/app`` directory.
 In the last two lines, we copy the ``server.py`` module into the image and set the entry point to ``flower-server-app`` with the argument ``server:app``.